srl-labs/learn-srlinux/docs/tutorials/l2evpn/evpn.md

     --------------------------------------------------------------------------------------
     ```

-???info "Lets catch those routes?"
+???info "Lets capture those routes?"
     Since our lab is launched with containerlab, we can leverage the transparent sniffing of packets that [it offers](https://containerlab.srlinux.dev/manual/wireshark/).

     By capturing on the `e1-49` interface of the `clab-evpn01-leaf1` container, we are able to collect all the packets that are flowing between the nodes.
 Then we simply flap the EVPN instance in the `vrf-1` network instance to trigger the BGP updates to flow and see them in the live capture.